chef/chef-workstation/www/content/workstation/upgrade_labs.md

 The `chef capture` command prompts you first for your main cookbook source location.

 ```
+Next, locate version-controlled copies of the cookbooks.
+This is
+important so that you can track changes to the cookbooks as you
+edit them.
+You may have one or more existing paths where you have
+checked out cookbooks.
+If not, now is a good time to open a
+separate terminal and clone or check out the cookbooks.

+If all cookbooks are not available in the same base location,
+you will have a chance to provide additional locations.

+Press Enter to Continue:

 Please clone or check out the following cookbooks locally
 from their original sources, and provide the base path
 for the checkout: